dbankier/s3a/README.md

 ## Future

 Currently it only produces simple rollups.
 I eventually would like these too:
- - [] charts, graphs, etc
+ -[] charts, graphs, etc
- - [] smarter keys for rollups, e.g. country, state, etc
- - [] smarter filters - currently it basically greps the results, but we need to remove webcrawler, etc.
+ -[] smarter filters - currently it basically greps the results, but we need to remove webcrawler, etc.
- - [] add options to filter unique requests, by ip

 ## Licence